flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Managed by app author

-We recommend to verify your app on Flathub, but it’s not required.
+Use Flathub verification to indicate that you are the author of the app and that you are managing the app on Flathub.

 ## App Icon